 For additional information, review our member resource, Providers of Professional Services as Board Members, and our publication, The Business Professional’s Guide to Nonprofit Board Service.

 Understand the organization’s needs

-Once you know which mission area to focus on and which type of organization best suits your interests, availability, and personal goals, the next step is to identify a board service opportunity.
+Once you know the mission area to focus and which type of organization best suits your interests, availability, and personal goals, the next step is to identify a board service opportunity.

 For more information about serving on a board, check out these additional resources: